rahulsh1/rahulsh1.github.com/_posts/2020-01-09-AWS-Certified-Solution-Architect-Associate.md

 ### Practice Exams

-AWS has a exam readiness course.
+AWS has an exam readiness course.
 You can take this even before you begin with the course material.
 That can give you some insight on how the questions will be.
 See [Exam Readiness: AWS Certified Solutions Architect – Associate (Digital)](https://www.aws.training/Details/Curriculum?id=20685)

 Also this [Practice exam](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams/) from Udemy by Jon Bonso and Tutorials Dojo is the one I took after reading a bunch of reviews.
 I learned a lot from the explanations and the additional links given in the answers.
+There are six practice exams.

-Definitely take the practice exam offered by AWS as this will help you get familiar with the UI for the final exam and the pattern for the questions.
+Also definitely take the practice exam offered by AWS (cost $20) as this will help you get familiar with the UI for the final exam and the pattern for the questions.

 ### Exam Tips
 Some tips that may help you crack the exam:
 - Read the Questions carefully for what is being asked.
-Some focus on scalability, availablity, cost and some others.
+Your answer may vary depending on whether the focus is scalability, availablity, cost, minimal change or something else.
 - Read all the answers even if you think you got the right one
 - Eliminate the ones which are wrong answers first
 - If unsure, pick answers from what you know